How much do foster parents get paid in the UK?

 - The local authority or independent fostering agency you choose to foster with

-Once you’re approved and have a child placed with you, you’ll receive a fostering allowance that’s between £19,000 and £26,000 per child, per year.
+Once you’re approved and have a child placed with you, you’ll receive a fostering allowance that’s between £18,182 and £23,744 per child, per year.
 The fostering allowance is generally tax-free and won’t affect any benefits you receive.
+We also offer pay increases after your first year, and then again after three years.

 Foster care pay examples